Corporate Training 101: The Basics

 - May take longer to develop than ILT

-- May require ID to upskill the technology and content development process
+- May require an instructional designer (ID) to enhance the technology and material development process

 - Lack of face-to-face interactions